Katrina Kaif

-Katrina Kaif (/hns/; born Katrina Rosemary Turcotte, 16 July 1983) is a British actress who works in Hindi-language films.
-One of India's highest-paid actresses, she has received various accolades, including four Screen Awards and four Zee Cine Awards, alongside three Filmfare Awards nominations.
+Katrina Kaif (/hns/; born Katrina Rosemary Turcotte, 16 July 1983) is a British actress and businesswoman who works in Hindi-language films.
+One of India's highest-paid actresses, her accolades include four Screen Awards and four Zee Cine Awards, alongside three Filmfare Awards nominations.
 Although critical reception to her acting has varied, she is noted for her roles in action films and her dancing ability.

 Born in British Hong Kong, Kaif lived in several countries before moving to London, where she spent three years.
 She received her first modelling assignment as a teenager and later pursued a career in fashion modelling.
 At a fashion show in London, Indian filmmaker Kaizad Gustad cast her in Boom (2003), which was a critical and commercial failure.
 While Kaif established a successful modelling career in India, she initially faced difficulty securing film roles due to her limited command of Hindi.
 After appearing in the Telugu film Malliswari (2004), Kaif achieved commercial success in Bollywood with the romantic comedies Maine Pyaar Kyun Kiya?
 (2005) and Namastey London (2007).
 Further success followed with a series of box-office hits, though she was criticised for her acting, repetitive roles, and preference for male-dominated films.

 Kaif's performances in the thriller New York (2009) and the romantic comedy Mere Brother Ki Dulhan (2011) were better received, earning her nominations for the Filmfare Award for Best Actress.
 Her career progressed with roles in Ajab Prem Ki Ghazab Kahani (2009), Raajneeti (2010), and Zindagi Na Milegi Dobara (2011).
 She found major commercial success in the action thrillers Ek Tha Tiger (2012), Dhoom 3 (2013), and Bang Bang!
 (2014), which ranked among the highest-grossing Indian films of that decade.
 Following a brief setback, the action films Tiger Zinda Hai (2017), Sooryavanshi (2021), and Tiger 3 (2023), along with the drama Bharat (2019), emerged as box-office hits.
 Kaif's portrayal of an alcoholic actress in the romantic drama Zero (2018) earned her the Zee Cine Award for Best Supporting Actress and her performance in the mystery thriller Merry Christmas (2024) was well-received.

 In the media, Kaif frequently appears in listings of India’s most popular and attractive celebrities.
+Kaif was featured consistently in Forbes India's Celebrity 100 list consistently in the 2010s.
 A regular brand endorser, she launched her cosmetic line Kay Beauty in 2019.
 She participates in stage shows and is involved with her mother’s charity, Relief Projects India, which helps underprivileged children.
 Kaif is married to actor Vicky Kaushal, with whom she has a son.